Not In Our Bread

 Government figures show its use in UK farming has increased by a shocking 400% in the last 20 years.
-Nearly a third of UK cereal crops were sprayed with glyphosate in 2013.
+Between 2014 - 2016 area treated with glyphosate increased 24%, and amount applied by 26%.

 In addition to its use as a normal weedkiller, its manufacturers advise farmers to spray their wheat with glyphosate to kill and dry the crop, making it easier to harvest.